Colin Murray: Personal life

 Murray has been a fan of Liverpool and the Northern Ireland national team since childhood.
 He got five stars tattooed on his arm when Liverpool won the European Cup for the fifth time.
-He has also stated he is a Chester F.C. fan after falling in love with the club following their rise from closure and fronted by the fans.
+He has also stated he is a Chester fan after falling in love with the club following their rise from closure and fronted by the fans.
 He was guest of honour at their end-of-season awards.
 On his role as both a football presenter and a fan, Murray said in 2009 that "The biggest stick I get when I'm presenting football is from Liverpool fans", and in 2010 "I like a laugh but I am serious also about football and the impartiality required to respect all football fans."
 Murray is also the Irish Football Association's Football for All ambassador.

 Whilst living in Toronto, Canada, Murray became a supporter of the baseball team Toronto Blue Jays and a fan of Major League Baseball in general, and has since spent his annual summer holidays in North America watching MLB games.
 Murray is also a season ticket-holder at the Welsh club Pontypridd Town, with whom he has promoted tours across Spain, where Pontypridd played pre-season fixtures against Villarreal and Valencia.

-Murray stated on his R5 show on 21 December 2020, following a reference to paganism, that he was an atheist.
+Murray stated on his 5 Live show on 21 December 2020, following a reference to paganism, that he was an atheist.

-Murray is married to Carly Paradis.
+Murray married Carly Paradis in 2012.
+They separated in 2022.

 Awards

 Murray has won three Gold Sony Radio Academy Awards.
-In the 2007 Sony Awards he was named 'Music Broadcaster of the Year'; in the 2005 Awards he was given the Feature Award for a documentary, entitled The Trouble With Drugs, while in 2011 he took gold for best sport program, for Fighting Talk.
+In the 2007 Sony Awards he was named 'Music Broadcaster of the Year'; in the 2005 Awards he was given the Feature Award for a documentary, entitled The Trouble with Drugs, while in 2011 he took gold for best sport programme, for Fighting Talk.

-In 2002 Murray was named IPR Northern Ireland Entertainment Journalist of the Year, for his long-running music column in the Irish Sunday People.
+In 2002, Murray was named IPR Northern Ireland Entertainment Journalist of the Year, for his long-running music column in the Irish Sunday People.